magsenche/hanazono/README.md

 As `docs` folder is mounted in the server container: updates are directly available from the site.
 You just need to click on "Update site" from the admin panel.

-#### Server only (for Free Hosting)
+#### Standalone (for Free Hosting)
-Useful if you can't use docker-compose for instance free host provider such as [render](https://render.com/).
+Useful if you can't use docker-compose for instance free host provider such as [render](https://render.com/) or azure.

 Here, Hanazono operates within a single container and uses a local SQLite3 database instead of an external one.

 1. make sur to set:
    - `DJANGO_SETTINGS_MODULE="hanazono_conf.production"`
-   - `RENDER=true` to use a sqlite3 database
+   - `STANDALONE=true` to use a sqlite3 database
-2. use `render.Dockerfile` to build the image `docker build -f render.Dockerfile -t hanazono-server:latest .`
+2. use `Dockerfile.standalone` to build the image `docker build -f Dockerfile.standalone -t hanazono-server:latest .`
 3. push your image and upload it on your host
 4. run the server `docker run --env-file .env -p 8000:8000 hanazono-server:latest`